viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 <iframe width="415" height="737" src="https://www.youtube.com/embed/9OzwozzckdY" title="BoxBot" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-Thankfully I work at Viam, where we are building a platform that makes robotics and robotic automation approachable, and therefore much easier to build useful robots.
+Fortunately I work at Viam, where we are building a platform that makes robotics and robotic automation approachable, and therefore much easier to build useful robots.
 Now, when I am an employee at *any* company one of the most important things is that I truly believe in the product.
-So, I challenged myself with the following proof: *"Can I build a weatherproof, outdoor rover that is capable of doing useful things for under \$500?"*
+Therefore, I challenged myself with the following proof: *"Can I build a weatherproof, outdoor rover that is capable of doing useful things for under $500?"*

 **Good news: the answer is yes, and it can be done in less than a day.**